Village Farms International, Inc. (VFF): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company began operations with a focus on advanced greenhouse agriculture, establishing significant facilities early on in British Columbia, Canada, and Texas, USA.
-Its corporate headquarters are in Vancouver, BC.
+The company began operations with large-scale, technologically advanced greenhouse facilities in both British Columbia, Canada, and Texas, USA.
+Its current US corporate headquarters is in Lake Mary, Florida.

 Founding team members